 We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care skilled care in a skilled nursing facility for 60 consecutive days.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care document.
+Skilled nursing facilities are sometimes called SNFs.)